aaron-grau/curic/react/readings/import_export.md

 });
 ```

-**NB**: Exporting each function as its defined is the preferred method when
+**NB**: Exporting each function as it's defined is the preferred method when
 exporting multiple items from a single file.

 ### One Item per File